 Unlike the A6000, the G9 has the capacity to capture high quality composite images (80.6MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G9 provides a higher video resolution than the A6000.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G9 provides a higher video resolution than the A6000.
 It can shoot video footage at 4K/60p, while the Sony is limited to 1080/60p.

 Feature comparison: Panasonic G9 vs Sony A6000

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the G9 offers a substantially higher resolution than the one in the A6000 (3680k vs 1440k dots).
 The adjacent table lists some of the other core features of the Panasonic G9 and Sony A6000 along with similar information for a selection of comparators.

 |Panasonic G9»||3680||Y||3.0||1040||swivel||Y||1/8000s||20.0||n||Y||Panasonic G9|

 |Sony A6000«||1440||n||3.0||922||tilting||n||1/4000s||11.0||Y||n||Sony A6000|